hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 mvn exec:java
 ```

-With the project set up we can now replicate the historical analysis application from BetLeopard very simply.
+The second command will run the default operation for the project - it runs a replica of the historical analysis application from BetLeopard, intended as a warmup exercise for introducing the Jet API.

 JetLeopard is based on the Pipeline API and the warm up calculation is contained in the class AnalysisJet and starts with a very straightforward load of the data into a Hazelcast IMap:

 ```